 “An ounce of prevention is worth a pound of cure.”
 At least that is what Benjamin Franklin said a century ago.
 He is right, and that was insightful – even before his face would appear on U.S. currency.
 Little did he know how many “Benjamins” it would cost a healthcare company in fines for non-compliance with licenses.

 It is the responsibility of the employer to verify and monitor the status of the healthcare professional’s license.
 Common law doctrines of Respondeat Superior hold the employer liable for the actions of its employees and/or contractors.
 In addition, it is the employer that will be fined for hiring or conducting business with an unlicensed healthcare provider.
-Needless to say, reimbursements for unlicensed care or even for services that were claimed to be provided, but not actually provided, can result in fines and penalties by CMS.
+Needless to say, reimbursements for unlicensed care or even for services that were claimed to be provided, but not actually provided, can result in fines and penalties.

 Did you know, the most common reason a person is listed on the OIG List of Excluded Individuals and Entities (OIG-LEIE) resulted or stemmed from a license revocation or action taken by a state licensing board?

 29,479 exclusions out of 67,890 are a direct result of a license revocation or suspension.

 How Much Does it Cost to Verify a Healthcare License?

 State licensing boards for each profession or specialty publish their list.
 You can search an individual’s license one name at a time, and all you need in most cases is a name and license number.
 Some states require more data to search.
 Records contain status, date of issuance, date of expiration and any restrictions and/or disciplinary actions associated.

 (NOTE: Be aware of multi-state licenses and the rules around their use in other states).

 If you want to control the entire process, you can download some states’ license data and build your own database search engine; this is costly and requires some heavy duty programming.